-Hike, bike and ride in a great national park
+Hike in a great national park

 Elk, bison, bighorn sheep, moose, mountain goats and caribou must have established their own pathways in Jasper National Park long before humans arrived in the Canadian Rockies about 11,000 years ago.
 Aboriginal peoples discovered and used these hoofed-animal trails.
 In the 1800s, non-native explorers, fur-company employees, railway surveyors and settlers followed.